suhasmaddali/suhasmaddali/README.md

 🔢 [__MNIST Digits Classification__](https://github.com/suhasmaddali/MNIST-classification-)

 * MNIST data is quite popular as it is being used for beginning the journey with Convolutional Neural Networks.
-* The repository contains MNIST project that would classify the images into __9 digits__ starting from 0 to 9 respectively.
+* The repository contains an MNIST project that would classify the images into __9 digits__ starting from 0 to 9 respectively.
-* There are different configurations of Convolutional Neural Networks being implemented by taking into consideration the cross entropy loss as the metric for getting the best configuration.
+* There are different configurations of Convolutional Neural Networks being implemented by taking into consideration the cross-entropy loss as the metric for getting the best configuration.

 ## 📊🗺 My Data Visualization Projects

 <img src = "https://github.com/suhasmaddali/GIF-files/blob/main/data%20visualization.gif" width = "750" />

-It is important to note that __data visualization__ is the key to extract insights from the data.
+It is important to note that __data visualization__ is the key to extracting insights from the data.
 In addition to this, it also gives us insights into whether new features must be created or removed.
 If we find that there is a strong __correlation__ between different features, all those features can be removed (considering that the dimensionality of the data is very large).
-Therefore, we have to spend time in performing Exploratory Data Analysis (EDA).
+Therefore, we have to spend time performing Exploratory Data Analysis (EDA).
 Below are some of the data visualization projects.

 📽 [__YouTube Video Analysis__](https://github.com/suhasmaddali/Youtube-Video-Analysis)